Council Hall

 “I agree that the masters are wrong to ask for their own seats on the council,” says B’tzel.

-“But you are just as wrong, for trying to replace the masters with technology.”
+“Still, you are just as wrong, my king, for trying to replace the masters with technology.”

 “Why can’t we have both?”